 I have lacked the M word for some time now, especially when it comes to cooking, baking, photo processing and writing – outside of my BBFL memory, which is therapeutic writing for me.
 Writing, cooking, baking and photographing pretty much sums up a food blog, huh?
 I’ve made promises to people and I’ve delayed and delayed and delayed them.

 Not a pretty picture.

 Early last March, my friends Shelley of C Mom Cook, Jenni of The Gingered Whisk and Ruth of The Crafts of Mommyhood, started a sourdough challeng called Sourdough Surprises after loving this Daring Bakers challenge.
 With their new pets in their refrigerators, they decided to continue to create all sorts of treats using it – from sourdough bagels, to sourdough pretzels, ad infinitum.
 I wanted in, and I discussed it with Jenni and Shelley in a 2-hour-long conversation one lazy afternoon.

 You remember Herbie, don’t you?
 Well..right before the first challenge, I killed him again.
 I put him in a turned off oven to sit after feeding him, because he needed a boost before I took out what I needed, and refreshed, that portion for the challenge.

 I forgot he was in the oven.
 No need to get into details..you know what happened.
 Herbie was literally baked.
-SO, I started another Herbie.
-That Herbie died because he wasn’t yet strong enough to miss a meal or two – and I forgot the meal or two.
+So, I decided to birth another Herbie.
+The new Herbie died because he wasn’t yet strong enough to miss a meal or two, and I forgot the meal or two.
 It was actually 10 meals, but who’s counting?